 “Mom, it was important for people to be able to see him if they wanted to,” Beth said.

 We said our goodbyes, and I kissed him on the forehead.
-I wanted to be the last person to leave.
+I wanted to be the last to leave.

 No comments: